SamuelWondimagengehu/Competitive_programing_A2SV/README.md

-# This is where I put solutions to leetcode problems.
+# This is a repository I will put solutions to Data structures and algorithms problems on.
 ## I use java to do the solutions.